LegacyNsfw/Cpu32Emulator/misc/journal.md

 > I'll now implement Phase 2: Core Emulation Engine.
 Let me start by examining the current state and then implementing the Unicorn integration, memory management, and single-step execution functionality.

+And that's the Phase 2 commit.
+But before proceeding further, I wanted to build and run the code that's been generated so far.
+Because if there are bugs, it's only going to get harder to fix them as Claude adds more code.

+Claude created a launch.json file for VS Code that requires GTK, but I'm on Windows, without GTK, so:

+> Create a launch.json profile that will build and run the application with Skia and WPF.

+So it did.